-The Company has adopted and consistently implemented an efficient business policy that aims at creatively combining tradition with innovation, seeking to create added value for all its stakeholders and the broader society.
+The Company has consistently adopted and implemented an efficient business policy that aims to creatively combine tradition with innovation, seeking to create added value for all its stakeholders and the wider society.
+Contact with LAMPSA stakeholders is essential for business success, emphasis is placed on understanding their needs and expectations in order to understand in depth the implications of all aspects of the Company's activities.